 Case Study: Impaired, Over 80

-Mr. K. was facing a Huntsville charge of impaired driving, and operate a motor vehicle with more than 80 mg of alcohol in 100 ml of blood.
+Kingston Police charged Mr. N. with impaired operation of a motor vehicle and operate a motor vehicle with more than 80 mg of alcohol in 100 ml of blood.